Algorithms to Uniformly Generate Random Factored Smooth Integers: Trading Rigor for Speed

 Next, we look at the \textit{Find} step.
 Our first task is to address the special case when $p_1=1,p_2=2$.
 This only takes constant time, since $\Psi(x,2)=\lfloor \log_2 x \rfloor+1$.
 So going forward, we can assume $p_1>1$.

-Since we are using an approximation algorithm to compute $\Psi$, we break this down into two steps: \begin{enumerate} \item Find a real number $t$ such that $\Psi(x,t)-(k+1)$ is near zero. \item Find consecutive primes $p_1<p_2$ with $p_1<t\le p_2$. \end{enumerate}
+Since we are using an approximation algorithm to compute $\Psi$, and we may not have a list of primes up to $y$ available, as stated above, we break this down into two steps: \begin{enumerate} \item Find a real number $t$ such that $\Psi(x,t)-(k+1)$ is near zero. \item Find consecutive primes $p_1<p_2$ with $p_1<t\le p_2$. \end{enumerate}